A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves

 such that $f^{d}_{*} \mathcal{O}_{H^{1_d}}=\mathcal{O}_{X^d}$.
 The case of $d=1$ is obvious; we can take $f^1=\id$.

 Assume that $f^{d-1}$ is constructed.
 We have the following Cartesian squares

 Here $Y^d$ satisfies that

 The first identity follows since $\rho^{d-1}$ is flat (which is the key property of isospectral Hilbert scheme~\cite{Ha}), and the second identity is also proved in the proof of~\cite[Lemma~3.8.5]{Ha}.
-Then we have the induced morphism $g^d \colon Y^d \to X^d$, and it satisfies $g^d_{*}\mathcal{O}_{Y^d}=\mathcal{O}_{X^d}$, see the proof of~\cite[Lemma~3.8.5]{Ha}.
+Then as $Y^d$ is a reduced scheme, we have the induced morphism $g^d \colon Y^d \to X^d$, and it satisfies $g^d_{*}\mathcal{O}_{Y^d}=\mathcal{O}_{X^d}$, see the proof of~\cite[Lemma~3.8.5]{Ha}.
 By the diagram (\ref{dia:Hd}), derived base change and induction hypothesis, we have $h^d_{*}\mathcal{O}_{H^{1_d}}=\mathcal{O}_{Y^d}$.
 Therefore the map

 satisfies the desired property.

 The functor

 is conservative as $\rho^d$ is finite flat cover of $H^d$, hence faithfully flat.
 The functor